Must Have Ingredients For Venti Blog Success

 How Do You Brand A Blog?

 When it comes to branding and marketing, everything matters.
 Every.
 Little.
 Detail.
-The branding process is one of my favorite interests in marketing school because there’s a misconception that it’s focus is mostly on logo design and company name.
+The branding process is one of my favorite interests in marketing school because there’s a misconception that it’s primarily logo design and company name.
 Once you realize it’s so much more than that, you can really create a cohesive brand that gives the right impression to your target audience.
 Your branding is how your target audience will perceive your blog.
 It’s all in how your blog is being perceived.

 When it comes to marketing your blog, there are two important factors- the blog itself and the brand.
 And you can’t really have one without the other, but which one should be your main focus?
 You can have the best blog posts in the world, but without the proper branding and marketing of that blog- you won’t likely get very far.